 To survive and thrive, manufacturers must introduce new training programs, revisit their management styles and compensation structures, and think creatively about their labor pool.
 While every organization and workplace dynamic is different, positioning your company as the place everyone wants to work increases your ability to attract quality candidates.

+The industrial labor shortage is here to stay.
 Companies can’t afford to ignore changing workforce trends warns Louise Dickmeyer, President of People Driven Performance.
 If more than 5% of your workforce is scheduled to retire, that’s a sign to take immediate action.
 Thankfully, there are many tools and technologies to help out.
 Manufacturers should focus on re-educating existing workers, engaging with the next generation, and leveraging technology to improve processes and prepare their business for tomorrow.

 Questions and Answers